Maullin1996/fake_store_api_design/README.md

 - Shows the user's profile information, such as their name, email, phone, and address.
 Users can log out, view their cart, or navigate back to the previous screen.
     ```bash
     class UserTemplate extends StatelessWidget {
-      // The callback function for when the back button is pressed.
+        /// The callback function for when the back button is pressed.
         final VoidCallback? backonPressed;
-      // The callback function for when the cart button is pressed.
+        /// The callback function for when the cart button is pressed.
         final VoidCallback? cartonPressed;
-      // The callback function for when the log out button is pressed.
+        /// The callback function for when the log out button is pressed.
         final VoidCallback? logOutonPressed;
-      // The user last name.
+        /// The user's last name.
         final String lastName;
-      // The user first name.
+        /// The user's first name.
         final String name;
-      // The user username.
+        /// The user's username.
         final String username;
-      // The user email address.
+        /// The user's email address.
         final String email;
-      // The user phone number.
+        /// The user's phone number.
         final String phone;
-      // The user city of residence.
+        /// The user's city of residence.
         final String city;
-      // The user street address.
+        /// The user's street address.
         final String street;
-      // The user street number.
+        /// The user's street number.
         final String number;
-      // The user postal code.
+        /// The user's postal code.
         final String zipcode;
         // constructor and build method...
       }

 <p align = "center">
   <img src="assets/images/user_template.png" alt="alt text" width="250" />
 </p>